We need to change the way we fly

 Thus, an aircraft fuel being CO2 neutral only, covers just these 30%.
 That is not sufficient to reach our climate goals.
 It is the major drawback with (expensive and rare) sustainable kerosene (SAF).

-Hydrogen fuel is politically very much „en vogue“.
+Hydrogen fuel is politically very much “en vogue”.
 Research is funded by governments.
 Airbus Industries published hydrogen aircraft studies.
-However, liquid green methane provides substantial advantages:
+However, liquid renewable methane provides substantial advantages:

 Liquid hydrogen needs to be stored at extremely low temperatures (-250 °C) in large and heavy tanks.
 Leaking of super-cold hydrogen may lead to brittle fractures, which could critically weaken the aircraft structure.

-Green Methane storage temperature is higher (-170 °C) and therefore less problematic.
+Methane storage temperature is higher (-160 °C) and therefore less problematic.

-Hydrogen H₂ molecules are very small.
+Hydrogen H₂ molecules are tiny.
 H₂ tends to diffuse through seals and fittings.
 On the other hand, green methane may use today’s infrastructure.
 It can be distributed by ship or pumped through natural gas pipelines.
 Storing is possible in today’s gas tanks.

 During generation, distribution, storage and combustion, unburned methane may leak.
 It shows a pronounced radiative forcing effect and should not be released to the atmosphere (“methane leakage”).
 This is a serious threat, that requires to be addressed.
 More efforts are needed to minimize worldwide methane leakage!
 Agreements on this have been reached on the COP26 Glasgow Conference.